Cyrken/html-css/intro-to-javascript/control-structures.md

 ## Loops

 Programming languages provide mechanisms for repeating a section of code: loops.
-There are a bunch of different loop types in Javascript—the for loop is the most popular.
+There are a bunch of different loop types in Javascript—the for loop is popular.

 ### For loop